 The Organiser does not specifically permit the use of poles.
 Poles are prohibited throughout the event.
 Athletes are liable to disqualification should poles be used.

 Only entrants starting at 12:00 midday are entitled to 1st, 2nd or 3rd places.

 Medals will be issued as soon as possible.
 Awarding of medals may take up to twenty minutes from the time a competitor finishes to being awarded.

 Obtaining UTMB points has proven to be a complicated, awkward and drawn out process with a level of uncertainty.
 The race director attempted to obtain points in 2017 however the process proved too difficult.
-The Ridgeway Challenge 2017 and onward will not have UTMB points.
+The Ridgeway Challenge will not have UTMB points.

 ITRA points, in whatever form, will not be pursued for the event.